tkeskita/smoothMesh/README.md

 Currently, the best results I've encountered seem to result from carryin out smoothing in stages:

 1. Relaxation of initial mesh with `-layerMaxBlendingFraction 0 -internalSmoothingBlendingFraction 0`, so practically without any layer treatment, and without imposing orthogonality at boundary cells, but with boundary point smoothing enabled.
+In effect, this will bloat any boundary layer cells in the mesh into normal size.

-2. Continue smoothing with small values for the blending fractions.
+2. Continue smoothing with small values for the blending fractions, to bring back the boundary layers.

-3. Continue smoothing with increased values for the blending fractions.
+3. Continue smoothing with increased values for the blending fractions if required.
+Possibly apply `-smoothingPatches 'none'` to freeze boundary points.

 I don't yet have a more precise general recipe, it seems to depend on the case.